piklestf2/hl-config/damage.md

 |12    |[180, 195)  |
 |13    |[195, 200]  |

-(In terms of resource value, that last unit of charge is a true scam...)
+In terms of resource value, that last unit of charge is a true scam...
+Conversely, with good timing you can repeatedly hit at least 29 damage for 1 ammo.

 ##### NPCs: